mixelpixel/ngrok_and_http-server/README.md

   </html>
   ```
 ## Initializing a NodeJS project
-3. Inside your project folder, initialize a Node project with the Yarn initialization command:
+3. Inside your project folder, initialize a NodeJS project with the Yarn initialization command:
   ```console
   $ yarn init
       yarn init v1.5.1